BeaulaEkka/blogr-landing-page-main/README.md

 ### What I learned

 I really enjoyed this challenge.
-It has brused up my CSS selector, responsive workframes, background image set ups and javasctipt DOM.
+It has brushed up my CSS selector, responsive workframes, background image set ups and javasctipt DOM.

 To see how you can add code snippets, see below: